NG-NEST/ng-nest/lib/ng-nest/ui/slider/examples/en_US/default/activated/readme.md

 ---
 order: 2
-label: '默认选中'
+label: 'Selected'
 ---

-使用 `activatedIndex` 属性设置当前激活的序号。
+Use the `activatedIndex` property to set the currently activated index.